Last Updated on February 8, 2023 by Jada Glover

 - Lemon Balm

 Before you actually avoid foods when breastfeeding, you should talk to your doctor or lactation specialist.
 If you avoid certain foods and it causes a nutritional imbalance.
 You may need to incorporate other foods to balance out your diet.
-Learn more in my L.E.A.N.
-Mamas program.
+Learn more in my Postpartum Weight Loss Program for Breastfeeding Moms.

 By following a healthy diet and limiting your intake of the above, you’ll ensure that your baby gets the right nutrients during your time of breastfeeding.
 This stage of life is very important – and you want your baby to be thriving.